 The tendency to be in the front of the group is often taken as a proxy for leadership in studies of collective animal movement.
-Here, in 3 out of the 5 groups we studied, the dominant female was spending much more time in the front half of the group than any other individual.
+Here, in 3 out of the 5 groups we studied, the dominant female spent more time in the front half of the group than any other individual.
 This would seem in line with our other findings, as it would intuitively make sense for individuals who have high turning influence to be also more in the front.
 However, in L19, the dominant female spent a similar amount or less time in the front than many other individuals in group, and in ZU21, she is by far the individual who spent the most time in the back of the group, despite having a strong turning influence.
-What we think this highlights is that individuals in moving social groups don’t necessarily need to be in the top position in order to lead the group, or at least influence it.
-This might be even more true for species using vocal communication for coordination, as is the case for meerkats, since hearing an influential individual instead of seeing them might be enough to incentivize a change in direction.
+This may indicate that individuals in moving social groups don’t necessarily need to be in the top position in order to lead the group, or at least influence it.
+This might be even more true for species using vocal communication for coordination, as is the case for meerkats.
+Hearing an influential individual instead of seeing it might be enough to incentivize a change in direction.
 What follows from this is that the ordering of individuals along the axis of movement alone might be an unreliable metric to infer leadership or influence and should be used in complement with other metrics.
 Indeed, simply relying on the proportion of time spent in the front would had led to incomplete conclusions regarding patterns of influence in our case.
 Interestingly, it is worth noting that the one dominant female which was spending more time in the back (group ZU21) had by far the longest tenure at the time of data collection amongst dominant females of our study (104 weeks against 38 weeks maximum).
 This might be an indication that as a female’s dominancy becomes better and better established within a group, they might become more and more able to influence the group from any position.

 Overall, the methodology we presented in this study offers an effective, yet relatively simple, way to infer influence patterns in moving animal groups by separating decisions about timing versus direction of movement.
 The use of different methods to measure influence as well as the possibility to compare several groups allowed us to nuance our interpretation of the dynamics at play in meerkat during movement.
-We think this approach highlights the versality of such a trait as influence and therefore the need to study it from different perspective, using when possible several groups, and with a good knowledge of the species’ life history and movement characteristics, to draw a picture as least incomplete as possible.
+We think this approach highlights the versality of such a trait as influence and therefore the need to study it from different perspective, using when possible several groups, and with a good knowledge of the species’ life history and movement characteristics,.
 Because of its intended simplicity, our methodology only captures aggregated measures of influence, likely hiding temporal variations in influence patterns.
 This could be considered in future work by separating group trajectories into different know contexts, based for instance on movement characteristics, or on the acoustic landscape if vocalization data are available.
 An alternative and maybe complementary method would be to identify particular events in the trajectory, like departure from a patch, sharp changes in direction during movement or production of specific call types, and assess the consistency of influence patterns across them.
 The methodology we used here has the further benefit of not being species-specific and could be used, with potential expansions or adjustments, in other systems to allow comparisons of the mechanisms at play during decision of timing and direction of movement in different social species.